• Home >

-Five out of Five stars
+Five out of

-Running time: 116 mins
+Running time:

 Beautifully directed, superbly designed and suitably bloodthirsty, this is a thoroughly enjoyable musical with terrific performances from Johnny Depp and Helena Bonham Carter.